viamrobotics/docs/docs/tutorials/make-an-led-blink-with-a-raspberry-pi-and-sdk.md

 linkTitle: "Blink an LED with a Pi and the SDK"
 weight: 10
 type: "docs"
-description: "Intro to hardware programming using the Viam Python SDK to make an LED blink."
+description: "Intro to hardware programming using the Viam SDK to make an LED blink."
 ---
 In this post, you will be introduced to the basics of programming hardware by using either the [Viam Python SDK](https://python.viam.dev/) or the [Viam Golang SDK](https://pkg.go.dev/go.viam.com/rdk/robot/client#section-readme) to make an LED blink.
 This will allow you to write code to make an LED connected to the GPIO of a Raspberry Pi blink on and off.